barryblando/modern-workflow/README.md

 ### Responsive Images and Image resolution using srcset

-* For Mobile First Patterns to 4K Resolution and Up
+* For Mobile First Patterns to 4K Resolution and Up, I use [SIZZY](http://sizzy.co/) for Responsive Test

   * 1920w ( 1920px Wide of Image), on the source, large images must be put first in order for browser to understand